-Mitochondrial Donation: In 2015-16 Neil worked with Dr Rebecca Dimond (Cardiff University) to conduct interviews with organisations and individuals active in the lead up to the 2015 legalisation of the mitochondrial donation technique that uses a form of IVF to remove faulty mitochondria from the germline and prevent subsequent generations of a family inheriting mitochondrial disease.
+Mitochondrial Donation: While at Cardiff University in 2015-16, Neil worked with Dr Rebecca Dimond (Cardiff University) to conduct interviews with organisations and individuals active in the policy debate that led to the 2015 legalisation of the mitochondrial donation technique in the UK.
+The technique uses a form of IVF to remove faulty mitochondria from the germline and prevent subsequent generations of a family inheriting mitochondrial disease.
 The project mapped the policy activity of key actors in the debate, and resulted in a book published in 2018 titled ‘Legalising Mitochondrial Donation: Enacting ethical futures in UK biomedical politics’.

-Cultured Meat: Taking the stem cell work in a novel direction, since 2008 Neil has worked on an ongoing project exploring the social world of meat grown in the laboratory, known as in vitro or cultured meat.
-He has conducted over 40 interviews with people active in the field and attends key meetings.
-He explores how accounts of what cultured meat ‘is’, and what it could accomplish, emerge in parallel with the social worlds it occupies.
+Cultured Meat: Taking the stem cell work in a novel direction, since 2008 Neil has worked on an ongoing project exploring the social world of meat grown in the laboratory, known as in vitro, cultured, or clean meat.
+He conducted over 40 interviews with people active in the field and attended key meetings.
+His work from this time explored how accounts of what cultured meat ‘is’, and what it could accomplish, emerge in parallel with the social worlds it occupies.
 This programme of work is currently being continued and expanded in Neil’s current Big Tissue and Society project.

 Biobanking: In addition to the ethnography of the UK Stem Cell Bank, Neil conducted an interview study with an anonymous biobank during the two year period that the bank closed.
 This allowed him to produce a distinct analysis of what happens as biobanks close and how the tissue holdings are dispersed.